 only argument and will return the given filename pre-processed by the

-function cgilua.lp.include
+function cgilua.lp.include.

 Returns a function.

-cgilua.setmaxfilesize (size)
+cgilua.setmaxfilesizecgilua.setmaxfilesize (size)

-(in bytes) for each uploaded file.
+Sets the maximum size (in bytes) for each uploaded file.
 This

 value is bounded by the maximum total input size (see